eugenia1984/english/glossary.md

 - **let's see**: is often used when making tentative plans or expressing a willingness to explore options.

+- **lined up**: means arranged or prepared in the right order or position.
+For example: `We have all the speakers lined up for the conference`. –> This means they are all scheduled and confirmed.

 - **lock**: refers to securing something, usually a door or a container, so that it cannot be opened without the correct key or combination.
 For example, you might lock your house when you leave to keep it safe.

 - **login**: refers to the action of entering your username and password to access an account or system.
 For example: `The login page asks for your username, password, and a security code`. -> In this case, the login is the process of entering credentials to verify your identity and access an account.